Coronavirus advice for farm and ambulatory equine vets

-As the UK begins to ease lockdown restrictions, veterinary professionals and practices are transitioning to providing as full a range of services as possible, whilst working safely.
-This does not mean a return to a pre-Covid ‘business as usual’ way of working and all veterinary services must be provided in a manner that supports social/physical distancing and good hygiene and biosecurity.
+Although veterinary professionals and practices continue to provide as full a range of services as possible, It is essential that the way in which we work is provided in a manner that supports social/physical distancing and good hygiene and biosecurity.

 Updated guidance on working safely during Covid-19

 We've developed a guide for vets in clinical practice to help you and your team to work safely during Covid-19.
-This replaces previous guidance on assessing essential veterinary care and supports practices to start transitioning to providing as full a range of services as possible, whilst working safely and within government guidelines, under the different tiers and restrictions that are in place across the country.
+This replaces previous guidance on assessing essential veterinary care and supports practices to work safely and within government guidelines, under the different tiers and restrictions that are in place across the country.

 Please note: This advice is intended as guidance only.
 Veterinary practices will vary in their approach due to individual circumstances.
 Veterinary professionals must also continue to exercise their own clinical judgement in risk assessing cases.